-Available video ad formats include in-stream ads, video discovery ads, non-skippable in-stream ads, outstream ads, and bumper ads.
-Video discovery ads can only appear on YouTube.
+Available video ad formats include skippable in-stream ads, non-skippable in-stream ads, video discovery ads, outstream ads, and bumper ads.

-Bumper ads are a short video ad format, designed to allow you reach customers broadly and increase awareness about your brand by using a short, memorable message.
+- Bumper ads are a short video ad format, designed to allow you reach customers broadly and increase awareness of your brand by using a short, memorable message.
 Bumper ads are just 6 seconds or less, and viewers can’t skip the ad.

-- You want to advertise videos on YouTube and across the Google Display Network.
+- You want to advertise videos on YouTube and across the Display Network.